parpy-lib/parpy-lib.github.io/src/pages/installation.md

 ```bash
 conda activate parpy-env
 ```
 to activate the Conda environment.
 To exit the environment, run `conda deactivate`.
-The remaining setup is performed within the Conda environment.

-Install ParPy from the root directory by running
+Within the environment, install ParPy from the root directory by running
 ```bash
 pip install .
 ```

 ## Running Tests

-ParPy includes both unit tests, which test small components of the native Rust compiler, and integration tests, that test actual use of the ParPy compiler from Python.
-Assuming we are in the root of the ParPy repository, and the ParPy package has been installed, we run the unit tests as
+ParPy includes both unit tests, which test small components of the native Rust compiler, and integration tests that use the ParPy library.
+From the root of the ParPy repository, given that the ParPy package has been installed, we run the unit tests as
 ```bash
 cargo test
 ```